mitmedialab/speechblocks-PRG/README.md

 If you use parts of this repo for your own research work, citation of that paper would be appreciated :)

-The app was developed in Unity.
+The app was developed in Unity with Editor version 2022.3.41f1.
+Make sure to use the same editor version to load the app.

 ## Third-party components / How to build this repo